darrylwest/simple-node-logger/README.md

 The examples folder includes a handful of simple to not so simple cases for console, file, multi-appender, category, etc.

+## Customizations

+### Appenders

+Adding a new appender is as easy as implementing write( logEntry ).
+The easiest way to implement is by extending the base class AbstractAppender.
+You may also easily override the formatting, order, etc by overriding or providing your own abstract or concrete appender.

 ## Unit Tests

 All unit tests are written in mocha/chai/should and can be run from the command line by doing this: